robertcornet/TUD_AI_driving/documentation/build_guide.md

 <img src="/images/46.jpg" height=200/>

 Stick the receiver on top of the servo with double sided tape.

-ESC/SERVO POWER
+## ESC/SERVO POWER

 The Tamiya ESC provides 5v power over the 3 pin conector.
 We will use that to power the steering servo.
 This is to make sure the Arduino is not powered from two different sources (USB and ESC) and the servo doesn’t draw too much power from the Arduino.
 We will remove the positive (+) pin from the 3 pin connectors and wire them together.
-You can use a knife or small screwdriver to lift the retention on the connector:

 <a></a>
 <img src="/images/53.jpg" height=200/>